devstream-io/devstream/docs/install.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global dtm latest
 # Now dtm commands are available
-dtm --help
+dtm help
 ```

-## 3 Download manually from the Release page
+## 3 Download manually from the GitHub Release page

 You could find the latest version of `dtm` on the [Release](https://github.com/devstream-io/devstream/releases/) page and click Download.
 Note that there are multiple versions of `dtm` available, so you will need to choose the correct version for your operating system and chip architecture.
 Once downloaded locally, you can choose to rename it, move it to the directory containing `$PATH` and give it executable permissions, for example, on Linux you can do this by running the following command.